mikebaldi/Idle-Champions/ReadMe.txt

 Re-written/Modified by: MikeBaldi1980
 Current Version: None

 This script will loop gem runs on Mad Wizard.
 The game must be set to run windowed, 1280x720 with the window entirely visible.
-This script has been designed for mid or higher tier players who have all of the meta speed champions and enough favor to specialize any champion within the first few levels, probably e25+
+This script has been designed for mid or higher tier players who have all of the meta speed champions and enough favor to specialize any champion within the first few levels, probably e25+.
+This script may stop working if your game has been updated at a date later than MW_Pointers.ahk.

 Recent Changes: